The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - First Aid Kit

-- Seasonal Fruits after dinner everyday
+- Seasonal Fruits after dinner every day

 - Government, Taxes, Official expenses